top of page

 E of 46th St, N of 106th Ave

 Allegan book p.
-25. Photo of school p.
-25. In 1962 there were 30 students enrolled.
-In 1974 privately owned.
+25. Photo of school In 1962, 30 students were enrolled.
+Open at least until 1958.
+In 1974 was privately owned.
 History of Allegan County

 Allegan